2023

 That’s the rule for the average person.
 For the person of extraordinary (and socially constructive) ability, the rule should be: develop and use your extraordinary ability.

 Sunday, 12-31-2023: I’ve lately developed a plan to (try to) get attention for my Journal: advertising.
 I’m thinking of advertising it on a local public radio station (LAist.com, formerly KPCC).
 I’m talking to them about it.
 I had planned to start the ads as soon as I finished the current read-through (I’m just past halfway through it).
-But this editing session is so productive that I’ll probably postpone the start of the advertising further—until I’ve read the work through without making so many edits.
+But this editing session is so productive that I’ll probably further postpone the start of the advertising—until I’ve read the work through without making so many edits.

 ● Flare-up of right forearm symptoms.